Dhaka Metro Rail: History

-In an effort to implement Dhaka's 20-year-long Strategic Transport Plan (STP), the Government of Bangladesh invited the Japan International Cooperation Agency (JICA) to conduct a primary survey and feasibility study on the transport system of Dhaka in 2009–2010.
-In 2012, the Government's Executive Committee of National Economic Council (ECNEC) approved the project.
-A loan agreement between the Bangladeshi government and JICA was signed in January 2013.
+To implement Dhaka's 20-year-long Strategic Transport Plan, the government of Bangladesh invited the Japan International Cooperation Agency to conduct a primary survey and feasibility study on the transport system of Dhaka in 2009–2010.
+In 2012, the Executive Committee of the National Economic Council approved the project.
+A loan agreement between the Bangladeshi government and the Japanese International Cooperation Agency was signed in January 2013.

-Dhaka Mass Transit Company Limited (DMTC), the agency responsible for the implementation of the first metro line (MRT Line-6) was formed in January 2013.
-The General Consultant (GC), namely the NKDM Association, commenced work beginning in February 2014.
-In June 2013, Dhaka Mass Transit Company Limited (DMTC) was established by the Government to implement the Metro Rail Lines across the city.
+Dhaka Mass Transit Company Limited, the agency responsible for the implementation of the first metro line, was formed in January 2013.
+The General Consultant, namely the NKDM Association, commenced work beginning in February 2014.
+In June 2013, Dhaka Mass Transit Company Limited was established by the government to implement the Metro Rail Lines across the city.
+Dhaka metro rail was opened by Prime Minister Sheikh Hasina on 29 December 2022.